carbon-language/carbon-lang/docs/design/generics/details.md

   method (this: Self) Draw();
 }

-// `Printable & Renderable` is syntactic sugar for this type-type: structural interface {
+// `Printable & Renderable` is syntactic sugar for this type-of-type: structural interface {
   impl as Printable;
   impl as Renderable;